-Music therapy and singing has been recognised as a powerful and important therapeutic modality applied to a wide range of psychiatric conditions including dementia.
+Music therapy and singing has been recognised as a powerful and important therapeutic modality applied to a wide range of psychiatric conditions and memory-illnesses such as dementia.
 It is one of the many forms of music therapy that is less likely to be affected by social anxiety and has been shown to reduce agitated behaviour in demented elderly.

 Karaoke creates physical, emotional, mental, social, aesthetic and spiritual experiences which allow the participants to identify themselves with characters and moods pictured and described in the songs they perform.
 Elderly can also conversely project and express their feelings in songs they perform.

-Green Care can be a very valuable activity for elderlies.
-Providing an attractive, homelike environment and activities that positively influence engagement and social interaction.
+Green Care can be a very valuable activity for seniors.
+Elements of nature help us provide an attractive, homelike environment and activities that positively influence engagement and social interaction.

 If one has a green thumb and a keen interest in nature, Hovi Care welcomes them!
 Like-minded individual’s work together to grow everything from herbs to flowering plants and edible greens.
 Aside from being good exercise, one gets to meet fellow plant enthusiasts as well as reap the satisfaction of watching the plants under their care blossom and grow.

-Dance movement therapy is aimed at the holistic growth and development of the individual through the integration of various aspects of functioning.
-It helps the individual to take every step in a very creative and simple way.
+Dance therapy is aimed at the holistic growth and development of the individual through the integration of various aspects of functioning.
+Dance therapy helps the individual to take every step in a very creative and simple way.

-Mind & Body Connection: Dance therapy helps ease problematic behaviors such as agitation which is common among individuals with dementia who are frustrated with their changing abilities.
-It helps individual to calm down, reassuring, boosts self-confidence and self-esteem.
+Mind & Body Connection: Dance therapy helps ease behaviours such as agitation which is common among elderly with dementia who can be frustrated with their changing abilities.
+It is reassuring and relaxes, boosts self-confidence and self-esteem.

-- Building Motor Skills: It enhances motor functioning helping with balance and coordination.
+- Building Motor Skills: Dance therapy enhances motor functioning helping with balance and coordination.
 It is also useful for individuals with Parkinson’s as it helps to maintain motor functioning.

-- Agitation Management: Non-verbal individuals in late dementia often become agitated out of frustration and sensory overload from the inability to process environmental stimuli.
-Engaging them in singing, rhythm playing, dancing, physical exercise, and other structured music activities can diffuse this behavior and redirect their attention.
+- Agitation Management: Non-verbal individuals in late dementia can become agitated out of frustration and sensory overload from the inability to process environmental stimuli.
+Engaging them in singing, rhythm playing, dance therapy, physical exercise, and other structured music therapy activities can diffuse this behaviour and redirect their attention.
 It stimulates memories and provides opportunities for reminiscence.